RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Windows Memory & Network.md

 <p>

 - On May 5th, 2025, at 07:30 CET, TryHatMe initiated its incident response plan and escalated the incident to us.
 After an initial triage, our team found a Windows host that was potentially compromised.
-The details of the host are as follows:<nbr>
+The details of the host are as follows:<br>
---- Hostname: WIN-001
+--- Hostname: WIN-001<br>
---- OS: Windows 1022H 10.0.19045
+--- OS: Windows 1022H 10.0.19045<br><br<

 - At 07:45 CET, our analyst Steve Stevenson took a full memory dump of the Windows host and made a hash to ensure its integrity.
-The memory dump details are:
+The memory dump details are:<br>
----Name: <code>THM-WIN-001_071528_07052025.dmp</code>
+---Name: <code>THM-WIN-001_071528_07052025.dmp</code><br>
 ---MD5-hash: <code>78535fc49ab54fed57919255709ae650</code></p>